 In 1995, CCIS (Centre for Computing and Information Systems) was formed.

 In 2001, the Centre for Computing and Information Systems began offering the MSc in Information Systems.

 At the end of 2004, the name was changed to SCIS (School of Computing and Information Systems).

 Athabasca University (AU) is a publicly funded institution of the Province of Alberta and reports to the government through the Minister of Advanced Education.
 Through the Post-secondary Learning Act, the government authorizes Athabasca University Governing Council to grant degrees and govern our own affairs.
 Members of Athabasca University Governing Council are appointed under orders in council of the Lieutenant Governor of Alberta.

 Please see AU's accreditation page for more information on Athabasca University's accreditation.

 Read the Moodle Training Site information for a more detailed description of this process.

-If you are unable to successfully access the course materials, send a request for assistance through the FST Student Success Centre.
+If you are unable to successfully access the course materials, send a request for assistance through the the Student Success Centre. ( Information About Using the FST Student Success Centre).

 As soon as possible after accessing the course materials, you should also read the Using Moodle documentation.
 From there, it is a good idea to familiarize yourself with study outline for the course and the linked study guide.
 If you need more help in getting started, post a message to your fellow students in the course general forum.